melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-21-documenting-restapis.md

 	Docs structured by URI.
 Force the consumers read through the URI and figure out you are talking about by themselves.

 [Spring REST Docs](https://spring.io/projects/spring-restdocs)
-> It combines hand-written documentation written with Asciidoctor and auto-generated snippets produced with Spring MVC Test.
+> combines hand-written documentation written with Asciidoctor and auto-generated snippets produced with Spring MVC Test.
 This approach frees you from the limitations of the documentation produced by tools like Swagger.
 It helps you to produce documentation that is accurate, concise, and well-structured.
 This documentation then allows your users to get the information they need with a minimum of fuss.

 it too also comes with its pro's and con's